LivePersonInc/developer-center/pages/documents/ConversationalAI/IntentBuilder/domains.md

 ### Train a 3rd-party NLU domain

+You must train the 3rd-party NLU domain after every update to the domain if you want the update to be reflected in subsequent testing/debugging and usage.
+Training creates a new model version that incorporates the changes.
+Once the domain is trained, you can use the Debugger to test.

+Depending on how big the domain is, training typically takes anywhere between 2 to 10 minutes.

+**To train a 3rd-party NLU domain**

 1. Open the domain.
 2. Click **Train** in the upper-right corner to start the training.
 3. Select the [NLU provider credential](intent-builder-natural-language-understanding.html#step-2-sign-up-and-get-the-api-keys) from the list, and click **Train**.